Duimon/thebezelproject-scripts/README.md

 # thebezelproject-scripts
-Scripts to create shader presets for the HSM Reflection Shader using thebezelproject graphics
+Scripts to create shader presets for the HSM Mega Bezel Reflection Shader using thebezelproject graphics

 ## Instructions